Why Short Term Medical Insurance Plans Can Now Be Longer Than Three Months

 This was followed by a new regulation, released on August 1, 2018, and effective October 2, 2018.

-Short Term Health Insurance plans can now have durations up to 364 days..Many states have adopted the regulation wholesale, so consumers in states like Florida, Mississippi and Texas, have access to Short Term Health Insurance plans of up to a year.
+Short Term Medical Insurance plans can now have durations up to 364 days..Many states have adopted the regulation wholesale, so consumers in states like Florida, Mississippi and Texas, have access to Short Term Medical Insurance plans of up to a year.

 Other states have taken a more conservative approach, extending the term to six-months.